 Drip allows for bulk sending of emails.
 It is linkable to eCommerce stores; it integrates with over 80 different platforms or apps.
 Because it also links to socials, between posting and emails, this tool can really help boost overall engagement and in turn, drive people to your site to make purchases.

 Drip starts at $49 a month and increases with the number of contacts you have.

-If you are looking to speed up your flow of emails.
+Suppose you are looking to speed up your flow of emails.
 Lemlist can be your go-to.
-Lemlist allows campaigns to be build and each campaign can have a contact list referred to as buddies-to-be in the platform.
+Lemlist allows campaigns to be built, and each campaign can have a contact list referred to as buddies-to-be in the platform.
 You can schedule out your emails, fully customize them, and let the platform do the rest.